Chart Color Schemes

 The employment landscape in Goolwa - Port Elliot presents a mixed picture: unemployment remains low at 3.2%, yet recent job losses have affected its comparative national standing

-Goolwa-Port Elliot has a skilled workforce with prominent representation in essential services sectors.
-Its unemployment rate stands at 3.2%.
+Goolwa-Port Elliot has a skilled workforce with notable representation in essential services sectors.
+Its unemployment rate is 3.2%.

 Frequently Asked Questions - Employment